 The Canadian and U.S. capital markets are experiencing a period of extreme volatility and disruption.
-In December 2019, a novel strain of coronavirus (i.e., COVID-19) surfaced in China and has since been detected in numerous countries, including Canada and the United States.
-COVID-19 has spread quickly and has been identified as a global pandemic by the World Health Organization.
-In response, governmental authorities have imposed restrictions on travel and the temporary closure of many corporate offices, retail stores, restaurants and manufacturing facilities and factories in affected jurisdictions, including, beginning in March 2020, in Canada and the United States.
+In December 2019, a novel strain of coronavirus (i.e., COVID-19) surfaced in China and has since been detected in almost every country worldwide, COVID-19 has spread quickly and has been identified as a global pandemic by the World Health Organization.
+In response, governmental authorities imposed restrictions on travel and the temporary closure of many corporate offices, retail stores, restaurants and manufacturing facilities and factories in affected jurisdictions, including, beginning in March 2020, in Canada and the United States, and many restrictive measures continue to be in effect in varying forms.
 While we have been carefully monitoring the COVID-19 pandemic and its impact on our business and the business of our portfolio companies, we have continued to fund our existing debt commitments.
 In addition, we have continued to make, and expect to continue to make, investments in new loans.